MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 Define complex filters around the unified customer entity and its related entities.
 Each segment, after processing, creates a set of customer records that you can export and take action on.

 > [!TIP]
 > Segments based on **individual customers** automatically include available contact information for segment members.
-In environments for **business accounts**, segments are based on accounts (companies or subsidiaries).
-To include contact information in a segment, use the **Project attributes** functionality in the segment builder.
-Ensure that the contact data sources are [semantically mapped to the ContactProfile](semantic-mappings.md#define-a-contactprofile-semantic-entity-mapping) entity.
+In **business accounts**, if you [unified](data-unification.md) both accounts and contacts, choose whether the segment is based on accounts or business contacts.

 ## Segment builder